M4tiasToreta/ProjectMLclassification/README.md

 feature_importance_random_forest(clf, names)
  ```

  This function requires names of the columns the model and the model fitted itself to plot the feature importances.
-This way we'll be able to only
+This way we'll be able only to
  fit the model with the most important variables.

  #### Logistic Regression

  As discussed before, logistic regression is a function and the importance of each dimension is its coefficient, so if we want to plot it, we need to
  make python understand each coefficient and plot it.
-I also made a generic function so it would be easier for anyone who finds this article can
+I also made a generic function so it would be easier for anyone who finds this article to
  replicate it(much scalable too).

  ```